Skip to content

 }

-The function simply assigns the last received State Id and data to variables.
+The function simply assigns the last received state ID and data to variables.
 StateId is a simple unique reference to the transferred state (a simple counter).

-3. Getting your Sender and Receiver mapped
+3. Getting your sender and receiver contracts mapped

-You can either use the already deployed addresses (mentioned above) for sender and receiver, or deploy your custom contracts and request a mapping using the Google form here.
+You can either use the already deployed addresses (mentioned above) for the sender and receiver, or deploy your custom contracts and request a mapping using the Google form here.

 4. Sending and receiving data